colabdx/apk/README.md

-recently work on auto-drive
+Recently work on auto-drive.
-remember the compass is invented by Chinese
+Remember the compass is invented by Chinese.